Assistant Professor of Writing

 Selected Projects and Publications

 “Cross-Disciplinary Collaboration: Fostering Professional Communication Skills in a Graduate Accounting Certificate Program.”
-Forthcoming from Across the Disciplines.
-Co-author.
+Across the Disciplines: A Journal of Language, Learning, and Academic Writing.
+11.1 (2014).
+With Joe Langmead.

 “Toward Participatory Civic Engagement: Findings and Implications of a Three-Year Community-Based Research Study.”
-Forthcoming in June from Computers and Composition, 2014.
+Computers and Composition: An International Journal 32 (2014): 22-40.
 Single author.

 “From Class to Community: EP 2.0 and the New Media Legacy of Jesuit Education.”
-Conversations on Jesuit Higher Education 43, 2013.
-Co-author.
+Conversations on Jesuit Higher Education 43 (2013).
+With Jenn Fishman.

 "The Engaged Dissertation: Three Points of View," in Collaborative Futures: Critical Reflections on Publicly Active Graduate Education

 "Writing Centers and Students with Disabilities: the User-Centered Approach, Participatory Design, and Empirical Research as Collaborative Methodologies."
-Computers and Composition
+Computers and Composition: An International Journal

 "Stasis Theory as a Strategy for Workplace Teaming and Decision Making."
 Journal of Technical Writing and Communication (JTWC) 38.4 (2008): 363-385.
 Nominated for the 2009 NCTE Scientific and Technical Communication Award.
 Single author.

 "Usability Research and User-Centered Theory for 21st Century OWLs" in The Handbook of Research on Virtual Workplaces and the New Nature of Business Practices.
-Hershey, PA: Idea Group Publishing, 2008.
-Co-author.
+Hershey, PA: Idea Group Publishing (2008).
+With Dana Driscoll, Michael Salvo, and Morgan Sousa.

 Review of Web Accessibility: Web Standards and Regulatory Compliance by Jim Thatcher et al. Technical Communication, Journal of the Society for Technical Communication 54.2 (2007): 254-256.
 Single author.